rails-girls-summer-of-code/summer-of-code/about/roles.md

 <h3 id="sponsors">Sponsors</h3>

 Sponsors make it possible for Rails Girls Summer of Code to create a paid program for participants.
-Sponsors are sourced from all over the world, and represent an entire cross section of industry.
-While Sponsors receive a great deal of publicity and public exposure in return for their generous donations (usually a package) but most of the time not being involved actively sponsors take on a supporting actors role, but quite obviously a very importing one:
+Sourced from all of the world, sponsors represent a wide cross section of industry and allow for students to participate in the program by making generous donations.
+Though they often receive a great deal of publicity and exposure as a result they are not often directly involved in the projects themselves but rather take on a more supporting role in experience of participants.
-They essentially pay for students so they are able to participate in this program.

 <h3 id="coaching_company">Coaching Companies</h3>